-- Approach the obstacle or the curb slowly, head-on and at a right angle. - 2.
-Stop in the following position: 30 50 cm in front of the obstacle. - 3.
-Check the position of the front wheels.
-They must be in driving direction and at right angles to the obstacle. - 4.
-Approach with full speed until the curb climber makes contact with the obstacle.
-The impetus will lift both front wheels over the obstacle. - Keep at a consistent speed until the rear wheels have also passed over the obstacle.
+- 1. Approach obstacle or curb slowly, head-on and at right angle. - Stop in following position: 30 50 cm in front of obstacle. - 3.
+Check position of front wheels.
+They must be in driving direction and at right angles to obstacle. - 4.
+Approach with full speed until curb climber makes contact with obstacle.
+Impetus will lift both front wheels over obstacle. - 5.
+Keep at consistent speed until rear wheels have also passed over obstacle.